Why productivity is desirable

-In fact, my goal is to accomplish more than other developers do, but with less time and effort.
+In fact, my goal is to accomplish more than average developers do, but with less time and effort.

 Why bother being productive?
 Because the more work I’m able to get done, the faster I’ll be able to learn, the smarter I’ll get, the better my job will be, the better my career will be, the more money I’ll earn, and so on.
-And if none of that even requires more effort than being less productive, it’s an obvious win.
+And if I can achieve all that at the same time as reducing effort, then it’s an obvious win.